chinapedia/wikipedia.abstract.en/Page/Carotene.md

-BetaCarotene-3d.png]] CarrotDiversityLg.jpgs and the colours of many other fruits and vegetables and even some animals.]]
-Lesser-flamingos.jpg Crater, Tanzania.
+]] s and the colours of many other fruits and vegetables and even some animals.]]
+Crater, Tanzania.
 The pink colour of wild flamingos is due to astaxanthin (a carotenoid) they absorb from their diet of brine shrimp.
 If fed a carotene-free diet they become white.]]

 The term CAROTENE (also CAROTIN, from the Latin _carota_, "carrot"[1][2]) is used for many related unsaturated hydrocarbon substances having the formula C₄₀H_(x), which are synthesized by plants but in general cannot be made by animals (with the exception of some aphids and spider mites which acquired the synthesizing genes from fungi).[3]
 Carotenes are photosynthetic pigments important for photosynthesis.
 Carotenes contain no oxygen atoms.
 They absorb ultraviolet, violet, and blue light and scatter orange or red light, and (in low concentrations) yellow light.